fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 don't write more code but rather find and fix the problem **immediately**.
 There has yet to be a moment in the history of coding where code that fails to compile would miraculously start working after writing large amounts of additional code.
 I highly doubt that such an event will transpire during this course either.

 Old school, print-based debugging is always a good idea.
-If the component

 ```js
 const Button = ({ onClick, text }) => (